 Material Selection: The choice of PCB substrate material can impact the effectiveness of V-Scoring, with factors such as hardness and flexibility influencing the scoring process.

-Challenges and Limitations of V-Scoring
+Challenges and Limitations of v scoring pcb

 Despite its advantages, V-Scoring is not without its challenges and limitations: